More on Richard Dawkins’ Peculiar View of Science Writing.

 Image: Frontspiece to Voltaire’s Elémens de la philosophie de Neuton, 1738.
 I do hope the rhetorical point of the image is as blunt as a cudgel to the head.* Source: Wikimedia Commons.

 *A little piqued, me?
-Naah…couldn’t be.Explore posts in the same categories: good public communication of science, science writing, Uncategorized, words mattter, Writing comment below, or link to this permanent URL from your own site.
+Naah…couldn’t be.good public communication of science, science writing, Uncategorized, words mattter, Writing comment below, or link to this permanent URL from your own site.